xemantic/java-2-times-faster-than-c/README.md

 :warning: The title of this project is provocative, and it is meant to be, to bring attention to certain ideas.
 Please read through this document before jumping to any conclusions.
-For now I will just say that the title applies just to the algorithm presented here, not to Java and C in general.
+For now, I will just say that the title applies just to the algorithm presented here, not to Java and C in general.
 I am also the farthest away from convincing anyone to choose Java over any other language, and I even see good reasons to discourage you from using Java in plethora of cases.
 I rarely code Java myself these days.